At RM Mortgage Solutions Ltd we can refer you to an equity release specialist who will be able to provide advice and

-- Mortgages form lenders who are members of the Equity Release Council come with a “no-negative equity” guarantee to ensure the amount you owe will never exceed the value of your home.
+- Mortgages from lenders who are members of the Equity Release Council come with a “no-negative equity” guarantee to ensure the amount you owe will never exceed the value of your home.
 This means that there will never be any debt left for your loved ones to pay when you pass away.

 Disadvantages of an Equity Release Drawdown Lifetime Mortgage